 1) The purchase of member shares.

-2) Ongoing monthly occupancy charges.
+2) Ongoing monthly housing charges.

 1) The size of the unit the household will be occupying.

 2) A proportionate share of the cost of the common areas.